 691.52

-Note the relatively smaller values for the weights.
+Note the relatively smaller values for the weights when compared to the previous case.
 Models that are really complex tend to overfit.
 A high-degree polynomial is one such example.2.4.
-UnderfittingUnderfitting is the opposite problem of being unable to capture the signal in the data:
+UnderfittingUnderfitting is the opposite problem of being unable to capture the signal or patterns in the data.
+For example, consider fitting a line for this dataset:

-Hyperparameters versus Parameters• parameters are learnt from data• hyperparameters are chosen prior to the learning– however, the best hyperparameter for a given problem is still determined by making use of the (validation) data
+Hyperparameters versus Parametersโข parameters are learnt from dataโข hyperparameters are chosen prior to the learningโ however, the best hyperparameter for a given problem is still determined by making use of the (validation) dataโ if sufficient data is not available to partition the data into a separate validation set, we use cross-validation.

 The corresponding weight vector:w=a